Hannah Baxter

-Hannah Baxter (Billie Piper) is the lead semi-fictional character and protagonist of the British ITV2 television series Secret Diary of a Call Girl.
-Hannah secretly has a double life as a high-class call girl as her alter ego Belle, for which she acknowledges and comments directly to the audience, throughout each episode.
+Hannah Baxter is the lead semi-fictional character and protagonist of the British ITV2 television series Secret Diary of a Call Girl.
+Hannah secretly has a double life as a high-class call girl as her alter ego Belle.

 The character Hannah Baxter is based on the real life published memoirs of former London call girl Dr. Brooke Magnanti, who is better known by her pseudonym, "Belle de Jour".
-The character Hannah/Belle is portrayed by actress Billie Piper.
+The character Hannah is portrayed by Billie Piper.

-Characterisation
+Character overview

+Career

-Hannah is portrayed as a very wise, confident, intelligent, and at times, an outspoken or cheeky character.
-A university graduate with a degree in English Literature, she chooses a career as a call girl for the sake of the money; she reveals that she makes a yearly turnover of £105,000 (though, she claims, it takes £20,000 "to be Belle").
-She further claims her career is ideal since she is "fundamentally lazy", in control, and also because she genuinely enjoys the pleasures of sex (in a video blog she reveals with some degree of satisfaction that she lost her virginity to her 40-year-old chemistry teacher).
+Hannah is a university graduate with a degree in English literature, however chooses a career as a call girl for the sake of the money.
+She reveals that she makes a yearly turnover of £105,000 (though, she claims, it takes £20,000 "to be Belle").
+She further claims her career is ideal since she is "fundamentally lazy", in control, and also because she genuinely enjoys the pleasures of sex.
 Open minded and truly a professional when it comes to her role as a high end prostitute, Hannah has gone as far as considering a breast augmentation to better appeal to clients, and will likely attempt a variety of fetishes and bedroom scenarios with them.
 Furthermore, Hannah wants to pride herself on her skills in the bedroom and her ability to size up her male clients, such as predicting what kind of lifestyles they lead based on what their sexual interests are and the price, ratings, and styles of the hotels they pay for on "out calls".